techops-recsys-lateral-hiring/gaming-joltofenemies-unity/README.md

 C# support is out-of-box.
 You can use the editor of your choice.
 You can create *.cs files and new directories, if needed.

+The project is using the old Input System.
+If you wish to use the New Input System, please set it up *before* the interview takes place.

 ### Game Design Document

 This document will be shown to you when meeting your pair, so you can both decide how to progress.